1840 - Draft Treaty of Waitangi presented to Ngāti Whātua in the Kaipara

 In 1906, the last substantial area of land remaining in Māori ownership in south Kaipara, the Ōtakanini block, was compulsorily vested in the Tokerau District Māori Land Board without consultation with the owners.
 This denied the owners any meaningful role in the administration of the land for fifty years.
 Leases over the block were not properly administered and upon the return of Ōtakanini block in 1958, the owners carried significant burdens.

 Poor economic circumstance forced many Ngāti Whātua to move to Auckland and other urban centres in search of work, particularly from the 1950s onwards.
 Living conditions for those who remained in the south Kaipara resembled rural slums.

 The Crown failed to monitor the ongoing impact of land purchases on Ngāti Whātua and, by the 1940s, Ngāti Whātua had been rendered virtually landless.
 This, and the cumulative effect of the Crown’s breaches of the Treaty of Waitangi and its principles, has significantly undermined the tino rangatiratanga of Ngāti Whātua, their economic and social development and physical, cultural and spiritual well being, with effects that continue to be felt to the present day.

-In the case of Ngāti Whātuā o Kaipara in it's journey to reclaim its identify and rightful assets we have a large collection of taonga that our team is currently working through to archive for the benefit of our people.
-A small part of the collection will be publically available, the rest and will be held for private or on application access only in accordance with our taonga and archiving policies.
-Here we are only able to provide a brief summary of the historical context which cannot capture the essence of the time aand efforts of those who fought for the recognition of Ngāti Whātuā o Kaipara.
+In the case of Ngāti Whātuā o Kaipara in its journey to reclaim its identify and rightful assets, we have a large collection of taonga that our team is currently working through to archive for the benefit of our people.
+A small part of the collection will be publically available, and the rest will be held privately or on application access only in accordance with our taonga and archiving policies.
+Here we are only able to provide a brief summary of the historical context which cannot capture the essence of the time and efforts of those who fought for the recognition of Ngāti Whātuā o Kaipara.